get-set-fetch/extension/packages/background/README.md

 ```

 ## Project Entity Notes
-scenarioProps field represents the user defined settings for the project selected scenario extract-html-content.
+scenarioOpts field contains the user defined settings for the project selected scenario extract-html-content.
 These settings are used by the scenario to generate partial pluginDefinitions.

 # Site Entity Example